openhab/openhabian/docs/openhabian.md

 ### Further Configuration Steps {#further-config}

 openHABian is supposed to provide a ready-to-use openHAB base system.
-There are however a few things we can not decide for you.
+There are a few things, however, we need you to decide and act on right now at the beginning:

+- **Delayed Rules Loading** openHAB startup times can be annoyingly long.
+There's an optimization available that *delays* loading the rules.
+It quickly renames rules forth and back after 2 minutes, *effectively speeding up* openHAB startup.
+This is setup by default, you can disable this via [menu option: 44].
 - **Time Zone:** The time zone of your openHABian system will be determined based on your internet connection.
 In some cases you might have to adjust that setting.
 - **Language:** The `locale` setting of the openHABian base system is set to "en_US.UTF-8".
 While this setting will not do any harm, you might prefer e.g. console errors in German or Spanish.
 Change the locale settings accordingly.
 Be aware, that error solving might be easier when using the English error messages as search phrases.
 - **Passwords:** Relying on default passwords is a security concern you should care about!
 The openHABian system is preconfigured with a few passwords you should change to ensure the security of your system.
 This is especially important if your system is accessible from outside your private subnet.

 All of these settings **can easily be changed** via the openHABian Configuration Tool.

 Here are the passwords in question with their respective default "username:password" values.
 All password can be changed from openHABian menu.

 ### Passwords {#passwords}